amankishore8585/dnc-ai-gateway/README.md

 # DNC AI Gateway (Rust)

-DNC AI Gateway is a lightweight infra-layer proxy for AI APIs, focused on control, reliability, and observability.
+DNC AI Gateway is a lightweight infrastructure-layer proxy for AI APIs, focused on control, reliability, observability, and cost efficiency.

 Instead of calling OpenAI (or other providers) directly from your app: